Rose West has been an online writer for more than 10 years. She often writes about England, Hawaii, and books.

 If you're planning a vacation to Hawaii (whether it's real or imaginary, is of no consequence), or if you are the friend or spouse of some hopeless romantic who has a tendency to purchase airplane tickets to tropical islands on an ignorant whim, then please beware.
-Although travelling across the ocean on a flimsy piece of metal-and-screws has its own dangers, staying in a strange place with a hope at relaxation comes with risks.
+Although traveling across the ocean on a flimsy piece of metal and screws has its own dangers, staying in a strange place with the hope of relaxation comes with risks.
 And if you are brave enough to take on these risks, you must be wise enough to keep in mind these tips for survival.

 How to Dress

 Learning how to dress for the tropics and what kind of clothes to pack in your suitcase (if you're lucky enough to afford one) can be a challenge.
 Fortunately, the weather in Hawaii is generally the same year-round, so with a few simple rules, you can be prepared for the worst.

 Less is best.
 Remember, even in the middle of February, the temperature in Hawaii is probably a lot higher than it was where you came from.
 Don't bring your ski jacket.
 Or your scarf.
 Or your gloves.
 And for Heaven's sake, leave those nylons and stockings at home!
 You probably won't be needing socks either (unless you want to go hiking with shoes on).
 The temperature averages in the 70s and 80s all year, dropping to the 60s on winter nights.

 What you should pack: